-The study is evaluating existing and future transportation conditions along a 1.8-mile segment of Route 250 between the intersection of Route 640 (Old White Bridge Road) in Augusta County and the intersection with Hopeman Parkway in Waynesboro.
-VDOT is serving as the project manager for the study with ATCS Consulting developing the study, supporting analysis, and improvement concepts.
-The study team is also composed of technical staff from Augusta County, BRITE Transit, the Staunton Augusta Waynesboro MPO and the City of Waynesboro.
-Final study recommendations will be considered by the city and county for advancement through state transportation funding programs.
+The study evaluated existing and future transportation conditions along a 1.8-mile segment of Route 250 between the intersection of Route 640 (Old White Bridge Road) in Augusta County and the intersection with Hopeman Parkway in Waynesboro.
+VDOT served as the project manager for the study with ATCS Consulting developing the study, supporting analysis, and improvement concepts.
+The study team was also composed of technical staff from Augusta County, BRITE Transit, the Staunton Augusta Waynesboro MPO and the City of Waynesboro.
+Final study recommendations are being considered by the city and county for advancement through state transportation funding programs.

 Study Documents and Survey

 - Reduction of conflicting turning movements through the evaluation of Innovative Intersections and median improvements.

 - Improve corridor operations and progression through intersection improvements, access management and signal coordination.

 - Enhance non-motorized facilities with sections of new sidewalk, on-street bicycle lanes and pedestrian crossing improvements.